Anjali-Sharma4/search-task/README.md

 Now You are able to run and check this task.

-All Screenshots images in public folder.
+All Output Screenshots images in public folder.